 This year we have under the spotlight a sunshine golden-colored spice called turmeric and to be honest; we can’t get enough of this stuff.
 Turmeric is going to be everywhere, and at Burma Spice, we want to give you the zestiest dishes using our ground turmeric.
 So, dear turmeric, please come up on the stage!

 Turmeric is a spice known for its root origin, the ginger family.
 In the last few years, turmeric or curcumin – both names are valid – has enjoyed tremendous popularity around the globe and has become part of the most American kitchens; because technically it is possible to add turmeric to everything.
 Perhaps you are in this moment wondering the reason well… let us get deeper, and a little bit crazy, with this spice.

 It’s clear now that turmeric is a spice and you probably already know that is commonly used in curry, but have you tasted it?
 If you haven’t well let us describe the flavor.
 Curcumin has a warm, bitter taste and it is popular in Indian and Asian cuisine as a coloring agent but be aware that it can stain your hands and clothes with its strong color (It is ok, turmeric, we still love you).
 However, turmeric hasn’t become that popular only because of its flavor, also for its health properties.
-If you are interested in learning more about the health benefits and uses of this spice, we invite you to read about this topic on the Congnitune blog.
-Find the article here.
+If you are interested in learning more about the health benefits and uses of this spice, we invite you to read about this topic here.

 So, if I say turmeric, you shout curry – turmeric, -cuurryy !!